i-smuglov/node-scheduler/README.md

 The application supports the following configuration options:

-- `DRY_RUN`: Set to `true` in the script files to test operations without making actual changes
 - `--limit`: Limit the number of child tickets created (e.g., `--limit=5`)
+- `--dry-run`: Control whether the script runs in dry-run mode (e.g., `--dry-run=false`).
+Defaults to true for safety.

 ## Security Notes